 - What things you don’t want to do in the future?

-For example, if you a car thief, and you want to stop stealing cars for a living, this will be on your list:
+For example, if you are a car thief, and you want to stop stealing cars for a living, this will probably be on your list:

-Ok, we’ve established what you want to do with your future, now let’s see what’s next:
+OK, we’ve established what you want to do with your future, now let’s see what’s next:

 Step 2: Deconstruct Your Future Life Into Pieces

 Let me give you a visual of what B, your desired place, might look like: